-Fairly wide range of soils, but E. colonum is most common in loams, silts and clays in low places.
+Fairly wide range of soils, but E. colonum is most common in loam, silt and clay soils in low places.

 Echinochloa colonum is a cosmopolitan weed in subtropical and tropical areas.
-It can be an important weed of rice.
-Mature plants of E. colonum resemble the rice plant but can grow higher and thus compete for sunlight.
+It can be an important weed in rice.
+Mature plants of E. colonum resemble the rice plant but can grow taller and thus compete better for sunlight.
 They mature easily, producing about 42,000 seeds per plant.
 Yield loss from this weed can reach 43%, especially in direct seeded rice.

 The weed is a host of diseases such as tungro and rice yellow dwarf.